 What do Phil Ivey, Om Dwan, Vanessa Selbst, Lex Veldhuis, and Dario Mineiri have in common?
-In addition to being incredibly successful poker players, they all have a loose-aggressive style of play.
+In addition to being incredibly successful poker players, they all have a so-called “loose-aggressive” style of play.
 Once considered reckless to the point of mania, this risky approach is increasingly becoming popular, especially in online poker.
-Skilled loose-aggressive players (LAGs) are hard to read and hard to play against, making them the ultimate opponents.
-Whether you’re keen to incorporate the basic principles into your strategy or you just want to know how to defend yourself against them, a knowledge of the LAG way is essential to get ahead in poker.
-Here’s what you need to know.
+Boss-level loose-aggressive players (LAGs) are hard to read and hard to play against, making them the ultimate opponents.
+So what do you do when you run up against them?
+If you just want to know how to defend yourself against them, a knowledge of the LAG way is essential to get ahead in poker.
+Here’s what you need to know to defend yourself against LAGs – and maybe incorporate the basic principles of their style into your strategy.

-As you can see at a glance, the term “loose-aggressive” has two components that describe the LAG approach.
+The term “loose-aggressive” breaks down into two components.
 The first is “loose.”
-Contrary to what many uninformed players may think, this doesn’t imply anything bad.
+This doesn’t refer to any negative qualities, despite what some uninformed players may think.
 On the contrary, “loose” is applied to a competent player with a broader range of starting poker hands than is the norm.
-In other words, they play more hands — as much as 30% more — and get into more pots than “tight” players.
+In other words, they play more hands — as much as 30% more — and get into more pots than “tight aggressive” players (TAGs).

 The second term is “aggressive.”
 LAG players are never passive.
 They’ll come out betting and raising whenever they can sniff an advantage.
 This forces their opponents to make decisions continually — and those decisions can become very expensive as the bets keep piling up.
-No wonder LAGs are often considered to be irritating opponents.
-Well, nothing’s more irritating than losing, and the best LAGs sure do win a lot — from online poker tournaments to WSOP bracelets.
+No wonder LAGs are considered to be the most intimidating opponents – and no wonder, either, that the best LAGs scoop up prizes, from online poker tournaments to WSOP bracelets.

 Before the Flop